Jude Patrick Dougherty: Career

 In 1954, Jude earned his bachelor's degree from Catholic University, followed by a Master of Arts in 1955.
 He was subsequently an instructor at Marquette University, as well as Bellarmine College.
 In 1960, Jude received his Doctor of Philosophy from Catholic University in Washington, D.C.
 Dougherty was an assistant and associate professor at Bellarmine College from 1960 to 1966.
-From 1966-76, Dougherty was an associate professor, and a professor from 1976 onwards at Catholic University.
+From 1966 to 1976, Dougherty was an associate professor, and a professor from 1976 onwards at Catholic University.
 He was a visiting professor from 1974 to 1975 at Katholieke Universiteit te Leuven in Belgium.
 In 1967, Dougherty was named the first lay dean of the School of Philosophy at the Catholic University of America, a position he held for over 30 years.
 In December 1971, Jude became editor-in-chief of The Review of Metaphysics, a position he held for 44 years.
 Over 900 articles were published during his tenure, one of the longest-running editorships of a prestigious journal in history.

 Dougherty's acquaintance and subsequent friendship with Polish prelate Cardinal Karol Wojtyła, a fellow philosopher, led to an invitation for the Cardinal to lecture at Catholic University in July 1976.
 Cardinal Wojtyła would become Pope John Paul II (and later Saint) in 1978, and visited Catholic University again in 1979.

 Dougherty's published works include The Logic of Religion; The Good Life and its Pursuit; The Nature of Scientific Explanation; Wretched Aristotle: Using the Past to Rescue the Future; Western Creed, Western Identity: Essays in Legal and Social Philosophy; Jacques Maritain: An Intellectual Profile; Briefly Considered; Interpretations; Approaches to Morality; The Impact of Vatican II; The Theological Directions of the Ecumenical Movement; Recent American Naturalism: An Exposition and Critique; and Religion - Gesellschaft - Demokratie: Ausgewählte Aufsätze.
 In addition, Dougherty wrote numerous essays on various contemporary and philosophical topics over the years.

 Dougherty held many leadership positions in multiple organizations.
 He was President of the American Catholic Philosophical Association (1974–75), President of the Society for Philosophy of Religion (1978–79) and President of the Metaphysical Society of America (1983–84).
 Dougherty was an emeritus member of the Pontifical Academy of St. Thomas Aquinas since 1980.
-He was also a member of the American Philosophical Association (Program Chairman Eastern Division 1988, Executive Committee Eastern Division 1989-93), the Fellowship of Catholic Scholars (Executive Secretary 1994-97, Treasurer 1994-97), and the European Academy of Sciences and Arts since 1991.
+He was also a member of the American Philosophical Association (Program Chairman Eastern Division 1988, Executive Committee Eastern Division 1989–93), the Fellowship of Catholic Scholars (Executive Secretary 1994–97, Treasurer 1994–97), and the European Academy of Sciences and Arts since 1991.
 He was also the Founder and President-elect of the Kentucky Philosophy Association (1966), and President of the Washington Philosophy Club (1968–69).
-Dougherty was a trustee at Bellarmine College from 1972–75, and the University of Bridgeport from 1995 to 1999.
+Dougherty was a trustee at Bellarmine College from 1972 to 1975, and the University of Bridgeport from 1995 to 1999.
 He was also a member of the board of advisors for the Franklin J. Matchette Foundation since 1971.